 Yes, you can reuse the mattress of a crib for another baby.
-There is no rule which says that you can’t reuse the mattress of your crib and numerous parents (this one included!) have done it throughout the years with no concerns or issues.
-You’ll have to decide yourself whether your mattress is suitable for the second baby or not.
+There is no rule which says that you can’t reuse your crib’s mattress, and numerous parents (this one included!) have done it throughout the years with no concerns or issues.
+You’ll have to decide whether your mattress is suitable for the second baby.

-Can you reuse crib mattress for second child?
+Can you reuse a crib mattress for a second child?

 You can indeed reuse the crib’s mattress to accommodate another baby.
-You must take that you are taking precautions and there’s no rule of thumb that says this isn’t possible and many parents have used this for years without having any issues.
+You must take that you are taking precautions, and no rule of thumb says this isn’t possible, and many parents have used this for years without having any issues.

 A new crib mattress for every baby is the safest option.
-In fact, using second-hand bedding can be risky if it hasn’t been looked after properly and should only really ever be considered by those with plenty of time on their hands!
-Mattresses from reputable sources will have firm edges supporting them well as they absorb your loved one’s weight; avoid any that are soft or give under pressure easily in order to prevent SIDS.
+Using second-hand bedding can be risky if it has yet to be looked after properly and should only be considered by those with plenty of time!
+Mattresses from reputable sources will have firm edges supporting them well as they absorb your loved one’s weight; avoid any that are soft or under pressure easily to prevent SIDS.

-They are generally designed to last around five years but some claim they last longer.
+They are generally designed to last around five years, but some claim they last longer.
 Remember the rule of five years in mind.
-You can decrease it the number of years if the bed had an extremely difficult life.
+You could decrease the number of years if the bed had an extremely difficult life.
 You can raise it if you’ve been diligent in your care.

 Is it OK to use a used crib mattress?

 Yes, if your crib mattress is in good and clean condition and there is no stain and good Firmness, then there is no issue in using the old crib mattress.
 You can use it safely, also you can use a new cover for a better feeling.